sanchezih/poc/poc-spring-security/03-api-key/poc-ss-01-api-key/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+577

+You can run Postgres this way (map a port):

+docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d -p 5432:5432 postgres So now you have mapped the port 5432 of your container to port 5432 of your server. -p <host_port>:<container_port> .So now your postgres is accessible from your public-server-ip:5432

+To test: Run the postgres database (command above)

+docker ps
+CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                     NAMES
+05b3a3471f6f        postgres            "/docker-entrypoint.s"   1 seconds ago       Up 1 seconds        0.0.0.0:5432->5432/tcp    some-postgres
+Go inside your container and create a database:

+docker exec -it 05b3a3471f6f bash root@05b3a3471f6f:/# psql -U postgres postgres-# CREATE DATABASE mytest;
+postgres-# \q
+Go to your localhost (where you have some tool or the psql client).

+psql -h public-ip-server -p 5432 -U postgres